RealLifeGeek/AI-generated-Text-Recogniser/README.md

 The AI-generated text recognizer is designed to operate primarily in the context of social media platforms like Twitter and Facebook, where short-form text dominates.
 It can be used as a standalone tool or integrated into other systems (e.g., moderation tools, content analysis platforms).

-The code using a TF-IDF method in combination with a simple neural network is placed in the project reporitory (<a href="https://github.com/RealLifeGeek/AI-generated-Text-Recogniser/blob/main/AI-generated%20text%20recognizer.py" target="_blank">AI-generated Text Recognizer - code</a>
+The code using a TF-IDF method in combination with a simple neural network is placed in the project repository (<a href="https://github.com/RealLifeGeek/AI-generated-Text-Recogniser/blob/main/AI-generated%20text%20recognizer.py" target="_blank">AI-generated Text Recognizer - code</a>
 ).